JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 ## TL;DR

-Across ~60 Search-R1 runs (model size × base/instruct × PPO/GRPO × NQ/HotpotQA × turn budgets × broken-retriever settings × no-think ablation), four findings recur:
+This post asks four questions about Search-R1-style RL training (LLM + retriever, rewarded on QA correctness) and answers each one with retrained sweeps:

-1. **Search adaptivity is shallow.** Training on multi-hop data raises the model's overall search count by ~0.2 *uniformly* across both single-hop and multi-hop evals — it's a global thermostat, not a per-question policy.
-At test time, only larger (7B) or PPO-tuned instruct models adapt to question difficulty; every 3B-base model emits the same number of searches on PopQA as on MuSiQue.
+1. **Does the model learn to search adaptively?** Only weakly.
+Training distribution shifts the model's *overall* search rate by ~0.2 (HotpotQA-trained > NQ-trained on every eval).
+Test-time adaptation exists for 7B / Instruct + PPO (search more on multi-hop than single-hop), but 3B-Base models are flat — same number of searches on PopQA as on MuSiQue.
-2. **The model only partially grows into its search budget.** PPO runs climb toward the budget (~3 searches) over training and sometimes saturate, but most then collapse.
-GRPO runs plateau well below the budget.
-Telling the model its budget (BT1) acts as a regularizer — pulling GRPO up and PPO down toward ~2 — but doesn't make the search count more query-conditioned, and barely changes score.
+2. **Does the model learn to use up its search budget?** Partially.
+PPO grows into the 3-search budget over training; GRPO plateaus at ~1–2.
+Most runs eventually collapse.
+Telling the model its budget (BT1) acts as a regularizer toward ~2 searches — but doesn't make the count query-conditioned.
-3. **Stress-testing the retriever exposes that the model optimizes reward, not API cost.** When the retriever returns *random* (actively misleading) documents, the # of searches per query goes to zero within ~150 steps — random docs hurt the answer, so the RL gradient kills the search action.
-When the retriever returns *empty* (useless but not harmful) documents, the trajectory is the opposite: NQ-3B-Base-PPO **grows** its search count to ~3.2, and NQ-3B-Ins-PPO peaks at **4.5** before collapsing.
-Empty content carries no negative signal, so PPO explores in the direction of "search more."
-4. **Training collapses well before the score curve shows it, and the model gets some answers right for the wrong reason.** Test-score curves rise, peak in the first 50–200 steps, then crash.
-By the post-peak portion the `<think>` block has degenerated into stock boilerplate, hallucinated facts, or literal rows of exclamation marks — yet the test_score keeps responding because the retriever supplies enough answer text for the model to copy.
-Reward signal on the final answer alone is a trailing indicator of model health; you need to also monitor the reasoning chain to catch the collapse earlier.

-The clean version: scoring well on Search-R1 does **not** imply the model learned to search and reason.
-It learned to emit the right number of `<search>` tags and pass the retrieved spans into `<answer>`.
+3. **Does higher-level reasoning emerge when we break the retriever?** No. With a *random* retriever (search actively hurts reward), every model stops searching within ~150 steps.
+With an *empty* retriever (search is useless but reward-neutral), PPO instead *grows* the search count to 3–4.
+The model only avoids the tool when the tool hurts its reward; "API cost" is invisible to it.
+4. **Is the reward signal a reliable indicator of model health?** No. Test_score peaks early and then collapses — and the *reasoning* has collapsed well before the *score* curve catches up.
+Sample log excerpts show the `<think>` channel degenerating into rows of broken `<think]` tokens while the answer remains correct (retrieval fills in, yes/no priors save it, or a memorized one-liner lands).
+Rewarding only the final answer is a lagging indicator; you need to monitor the reasoning chain itself.

 ---